LogtalkDotOrg/logtalk3/examples/cascade/NOTES.md

 https://blog.tartanllama.xyz/optional-expected/

 For details please see the comments in the `cascade.lgt` source file.
+The `cascade_dcgs.lgt` file contains an alternative implementation of the `cascade` object using DCGs.

 See also the `expecteds` and `optionals` examples.